 - Turn oven to broil

-- Top the loaf with more ketchup and broil 2-3 minutes
+- On top of the meatloaf add more ketchup and broil 2-3 minutes